RoadLoans car loans review

-RoadLoans garners mixed online reviews.
-More than 800 Trustpilot users rate it an 8.32 out of 10, with only 74% of them calling it “Excellent.”
+RoadLoans gets mixed online reviews a of July 2019.
+Nearly 3,000 Trustpilot users rate it an 8 out of 10, with only 73% of them calling it “Excellent.”
 Reviewers praised the provider for its speed and customer service but also complain about high rates.

 RoadLoans isn’t listed with the Better Business Bureau, but its parent company Santander Consumer USA is.
-While not accredited, Santander gets an A- rating based on user reviews — an alarming 95% of which are negative.
-Complains range from payments not going through to repossessed cars after missing a few payments.
+It only scores 1 out of 5 stars and has nearly 2,000 customer complaints filed against it, Complains range from payments not going through to repossessed cars after missing a few payments.

 Read our guide on finding the right car loan

 Yes.
 It’s parent company Santander gets an A rating from the BBB.
 It’s also been around for over 30 years — a sign that it hasn’t ruffled any regulator’s feathers.

 However there are some red flags that indicate you might not be getting the best deal out there.
 It doesn’t advertise interest rates, which is usually the sign of an expensive product.
 Its mostly poor customer reviews also don’t bring much confidence.

 You can apply online or over the phone by calling 888-276-7202.
 Before applying, make sure you meet RoadLoans’s eligibility requirements.